Customized Range Slider

 The native HTML5 control range input has different styles for each browser.
 In order to achieve a unified style effect, we usually have two solutions to consider, directly modify the CSS style, or simulate a slider control.

-Our blog post briefly introduces how to control the style of input range only through css.
+The following describes how to control the style of the input range only through css.

 Make a simple demonstration